 Teachers, by virtue of their position, are responsible not only for themselves but largely also for the flock.
 If the teachers disagree and devour one another, can we expect the members to co-operate in peace?
 The leaders are usually responsible for church troubles, for they either instigate the troubles or criminally neglect or refuse to settle them.
 "For the leaders of this people cause them to err; and they that are led of them are destroyed" (Isaiah 9:16).
 The tragedy of Isaiah's doctrine is that the misled people as well as the leaders are all destroyed.
 Few nations have struggled in war except when their leaders caused them to err.
 Not the sacrificed young men of America, Germany, and France were to blame for the late war; the leaders of one or more nations led the people into error.
 The more numerous and ambitious the leaders, the more danger there is of disagreement and conflict.
 Since teachers are the leaders of the people, James wisely urges them to be very careful in the use of their tongues...

 All realize that unfaithful taechers are responsible for much trouble, but some may fail to realize that a good teacher who is trying to be a peacemaker may at the very time unwittingly be an agitator.
-If a teacher or preacher believes that meeting in an upper room is non-essential, he should uniformly tell the people that it is non-essential, and should not say, "I weak brethren."
-Surely such teachers are among the chief manufacturers of these weak consciences which so endanger the peace of the church.
+If a teacher or preacher believes that meeting in an upper room is non-essential. he should uniformly tell the people that it is non-essential, and should not say. personally do not really thing it essential, but I believe we should all practice it for among the chief manufacturers of these weak consciences which so endanger the peace of the church.
 The consciences of the church, in fact, are just about what their teachers have made them.
 If all our best teachers, who are practically agreed, would regularly and plainly say that questions, such as those regarding wine and grape juice, upper an dlower floors, one or two cups, and benedictions are inconsequential and inclined merely to gender strifes, there would soon be no weak consciences, and therefore no trouble, regarding such things.
 This list, of course, does not include questions upon which the Lord has clearly legislated.
 Special cases of conscience may be handled by local overseers, but any teacher who undertakes to pass rules for the whole church where the Lord has not legislated, or to speak where the Lord has not spoken are sure to be responsible for much trouble and possibly for damnation of many people.

-Since teachers are held responsible gerous disagreement.
-If one has developed their own safe and adequate preparation. an ambition to rule and also the bad habit for agreement and co-operation among of opposing any policy or idea suggested themselves, for guiding the people aright, by others, especially by certain others, and for developing healthy consciences, then the devil is in the church, and noth- one should be very serious when undertaking but exclusion or conversion and reded- ing the good though responsible work of ication can stop disagreement and chronic a teacher and should conscientiously
+Since teachers are held responsible for their own safe and adequate preparation. for agreement and co-operation among themselves, for guiding the people aright, and for developing healthy consciences, one should be very serious when undertaking the good though responsible work of teacher and should conscientiously strive to be worth yof his vocation.